MrTidbury/thebinbot/README.md

 ## Functionality
 - Sends automated reminders to users via text messages
-- Allows users to respond to the bot and interact with it
+- Allows users to respond to the bot and interact with it such as for asking for updated readme